 40 Business Statistics

-Introduction to statistical concepts used to assist in making decisions under conditions of uncertainty.
+An introduction to statistical concepts used to assist in making decisions under conditions of uncertainty.
 Topics include the collection and analysis of data, probability and probability distributions, hypothesis testing, linear regression, and correlation.
 This course may not be taken for credit in addition to Mathematics 4 or Psychology 3.
 Offered every semester.
-Prerequisite: Mathematics 3 or 27 or the sequence of Math 13 – 14.

 An introduction to the concepts, tools, strategies, and practices of the entrepreneurship processes for both a start-up businesses as well as a Strategic Business Unit in an existing company.
 Topics include identifying new venture opportunities, idea generation, innovation, new product/service development, industry research, competitive analysis, legal and regulatory requirements for new ventures, and business and marketing plan development.
 Examination of the changing business environment is emphasized to allow students to understand the need to make strategic adjustments to their business model on a continuing basis.
-Offered fall semester only, beginning fall 2013.
-Prerequisites: Lower-division core courses, but may be taken concurrently with Accounting 2 or Economics 4 and Core Curriculum Math requirement.
+Offered fall semester only.
+Prerequisites: Lower-division common business core courses and the core curriculum math requirement.
+Enrollment is limited to seniors.

 111 New Venture Financing